billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 With that, the plan is to look in the request to see if a range was requested, if so pass that range to `DownloadStreamingAsync` to fetch only that range from Blob storage.
-Once we get the response, whether a `200 OK` or a `206 Partial Content`, return the corresponding status, headers, and stream to the client.
+Once we get the response, whether a `200 OK` or a `206 Partial Content`, return the corresponding status, headers, and content stream to the initial request.

 ## The return value

-The `File(...)` return value used above is not suitable here.
+The `File(...)` return value helper used above is not suitable here.
 This expects to be given a stream for the entire resource, and if range processing is enabled will seek within it.
 The stream we have here is (potentially) partial, and also is not seekable.

-I spent a while looking at the various controller return value helpers in ASP.NET Core, but ultimately that got a little confusing and complex, so I went back to basics.
+I spent a while looking at the various controller return value helpers in ASP.NET Core, but ultimately that got a little complex and may have hid subtleties, so I went back to basics.
 The return value from a controller is typically an `IActionResult`, and all this needs to do is process the response when its `ExecuteResultAsync` method is called.
 Implementing a `BlobStreamResult` class for this that simply set the status and headers, and then streams the content back is simple enough.

 ## Cancellation